Government & Administrative Litigation

 Our attorneys are some of Georgia’s most experienced in disputes involving state and local governments.
-In suits ranging from bid protests to Medicaid class actions to constitutional challenges, our Atlanta government lawyers regularly appear before judicial and administrative courts in disputes involving government.
+In suits ranging from election and constitutional challenges, to campaign finance, to bid protests, to Medicaid class actions, our government lawyers regularly appear before judicial and administrative courts in disputes involving government.
 Not only do we argue the law, members of the firm have written them.
-Among our attorneys are a former Executive Counsel to the Governor, Special Assistant Attorneys General, attorneys for the Governor’s Office of Consumer Protection, and Counsel to the Judiciary Committees of the Georgia House of Representatives.
+Among our attorneys are three former Executive Counsels to the Georgia Governors, numerous Special Assistant Attorneys General, attorneys for the Governor’s Office of Consumer Protection, and Counsel to the Judiciary Committees of the Georgia House of Representatives.
 We have also provided legal advice to city councils and county commissions.
 Having represented both government entities and private parties against governments, our government attorneys are uniquely poised to assist clients in matters involving government.

 - We obtained a dismissal of a putative class action brought by Medicaid providers and beneficiaries.
 The lawsuit sought hundreds of millions of dollars based on theories involving constitutional law, federal Medicaid regulations, and state law.
 The Superior Court granted our Motion to Dismiss.
 Despite the Georgia Court of Appeals reversing the trial court’s dismissal, a unanimous Supreme Court agreed with the State’s position and dismissed the action.
 Georgia Dept. of Behavioral Health and Developmental Disabilities v.
 United Cerebral Palsy of Georgia, Supreme Court of Georgia, 298 Ga.
 779 (2016).